Collusion and Competition

 You are watching: In an oligopoly each firm knows that its profits

-Game Theory Applications to Oligopoly
+Game theory Applications come Oligopoly

-Explain how game theory applies to oligopolies
+Explain how video game theory uses to oligopolies

 The Prisoner’s Dilemma and Oligopoly